KaiGrassnick/py-thermotec-aeroflow-flexismart/README.md

 Python Library to communicate with the Thermotec AeroFlow® FlexiSmart Gateway

 ## Disclaimer:
-This is completly a private / community project and is __NOT__ related to the Company [`Thermotec AG`](https://thermotec.ag) in any way!<br>
+This is completely a private / community project and is __NOT__ related to the Company [`Thermotec AG`](https://thermotec.ag) in any way!<br>
 Use this Library / Client on your __own risk__.
 I am __NOT__ responsible for any __damage, data loss, error or malfunction!__

 ## Why this Project
-When i got my Thermotec AeroFlow® heater i was quite pleased by the product, but i figured out that the `FlexiSmart Gateway` module was not quite "smart" (atleast not in the way i would think of "smart").
+When I got my Thermotec AeroFlow® heater, I was quite pleased by the product, but I figured out that the `FlexiSmart Gateway` module was not quite "smart" (at least not in the way I would think of "smart").

-Why do i think it's not smart?
+Why do I think it's not smart?
 There are only 2 ways of communication with the Gateway:
 - The APP for the SmartPhone (Android / iOS)
 - Alexa Skill

 There are some nice features already build into the Heater itself.
 Like automatic window open detection.

-__BUT__ i have Door / Window sensors at every Door / Window, so i would like to directly control the heater and stop heating as long as the window(s) are open.
+__BUT__ I have Door / Window sensors at every Door / Window, so I would like to directly control the heater and stop heating as long as the window(s) are open.

-Or i want to go automatically in the anti freeze mode if i'm not in the area of my house.
+Or I want to go automatically in the anti freeze mode if I'm not in the area of my house.

-There are many many many reasons why i want an API / Client / Direct way to communicate with the Gateway / Heater directly from my own network.
+There are many many many reasons why I want an API / Client / Direct way to communicate with the Gateway / Heater directly from my own network.

-My Setup is based on [HASS (Home Assistant)](https://home-assistant.io), so i created this library / client project as a dependency for the hassio-integration.
+My Setup is based on [HASS (Home Assistant)](https://home-assistant.io), so I created this library / client project as a dependency for the hassio-integration.

 ## Features
 - All* functions which are available in the APP
-  - Holiday Mode and Programming is currently not implemented
+  - Programming is currently not implemented

 - Temperature
   - Read Current Temperature